jindongwang/transferlearning/code/deep/adarnn/README.md

 # AdaRNN: Adaptive Learning and Forecasting for Time Series

 This project implements our paper [AdaRNN: Adaptive Learning and Forecasting for Time Series](https://arxiv.org/abs/2108.04443) at CIKM 2021.
 Please refer to our paper [1] for the method and technical details.
-[Paper video](https://www.bilibili.com/video/BV1Gh411B7rj/) | [Zhihu article](https://zhuanlan.zhihu.com/p/398036372)
+[Paper video](https://www.bilibili.com/video/BV1Gh411B7rj/) | [Zhihu](https://zhuanlan.zhihu.com/p/398036372)

+**Update at 2023/02:** The new end-to-end version of AdaRNN is accepted by ICLR 2023.
+Check the new paper and code in [Out-of-distribution representation learning of time series classification](https://arxiv.org/abs/2209.07027)!

 <img src = "https://z3.ax1x.com/2021/08/13/fslCgH.png" align = "right" width = "400">